rbritogustavo/zotero-wiki-note/README.md

 You can leave all other settings as default.
 If you want to use the Auto Note Mover plugin you can find how to configure it [here](https://github.com/farux/obsidian-auto-note-mover).
+## How to use
+Once configured, the workflow is straightforward:
+1. Start Zotero (it needs to be running so Obsidian can communicate with it).
+2. Start Obsidian.
+3. Open the Command Palette in Obsidian (Ctrl + P / Cmd + P).
+4. Type the name of the format you defined in Zotero Integration settings and press Enter.
+5. Select which file you are importing from Zotero in the pop-up and press Enter.
+6. The note is imported to Obsidian.
 ## References
 The infobox code was found in [Joshua Plunkket patreon page](https://www.patreon.com/posts/65804706) but the original creator of the infobox and CSS code is **SIRvb**, the creator of the ITS Theme.
 You can find the CSS codes from the repository [here](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Snippets/S%20-%20Callouts.css).